 Independent Lakeland Breweries, Entante Cordiale – a little oxidised like it had been on the bar 4 days, yet the beer festival only opened yesterday.
 5/10.
 I had this in The Castle just down the road a couple of weeks ago & it was a lovely, subtle pale ale – what a difference!

 Hardknott, Azimuth – steering clear of the real ales again due to the handling issues I had a craft keg beer from a trusted brewery who brew beers that are interesting if not necessarily quaffable.
 I was rewarded with an excellently OTT pine resin & grapefruity hoppy pale ale with a big body, yet dryish.
 Super stuff.
 9/10.

 Coniston, Oliver’s Pale Ale – at this point I was not touching the real ale due to the mishandling of it & did what drinkers did in the ‘70’s: turn to keg.
 Even this wasn’t what I expected from a brewing legend as is Coniston.
 Creamy with some Demerara sugar & sweet malt, but still had a taint of…something.
 7/10.

-Amongst all this was the head brewer of festival sponsor Jennings Brewery.
-I wonder if he experienced the same dreadfully mishandled beers that I drank?
-I wonder if Jennings are proud to be associated with this beer festival as a good showcase of what’s available locally?
+I wonder if the main sponsor Jennings are proud to be associated with this beer festival as a good showcase of what’s available locally?
 I know it’s a Round Table event in aid of a good cause, but we’re not supposed to be put out to advance the course of the charity.